tomstuart/computationbook/README.md

 Understanding Computation example code
 ======================================

 This is the example code for [Understanding Computation](http://computationbook.com/), an O’Reilly book about computation theory.
 (Here’s [a sample chapter](http://cdn.oreillystatic.com/oreilly/booksamplers/9781449329273_sampler.pdf).)
+Ruby 1.9 or 2.0 is required.

 Right now it’s a pretty rough dump of code from the book.
 Each chapter has its own directory: